-Nowadays, dogs have become great assets to the lives of humans.
-Even though the rewards of owning them can’t quite be quantified or defined, the joy they bring is so real and visible across the globe.
+Nowadays, dogs have become significant assets in the lives of humans.
+Even though the rewards of owning them can’t be quantified or defined, the joy they bring is so real and visible across the globe.

-Some breeds are the best companions, others great exercise buddies, security agents or just cute little babies who never grow old.
+Some breeds are the best companions, other great exercise buddies, security agents, or just cute little babies who never grow old.

-Though this number varies between countries because of disparities in breed recognition standards, there is no arguing the fact that new experimentations are constantly bringing up additions to the current lists.
+Though this number varies between countries because of disparities in breed recognition standards, there is no arguing the fact that new experimentations are continually bringing up additions to the current lists.

-This beautiful dog also often requires early socialization, consistent training, and distinct boundaries to ensure it grows up into the perfect canine citizen.
+This beautiful dog also often requires early socialization, consistent training, and clear boundaries to ensure it grows up into the perfect canine citizen.

-In this guide, you will find everything you need to know about this amazing dog breed (German Shepherd Husky Mix).
+In this guide, you will find everything you need to know about this amazing dog breed.

 German Shepherd Husky Mix History: